julialau88/Diabetes_Data_Visualisation/README.md

 # Diabetes Data Visualisation
-A data visualisation project visualising the prevalance of diabetes.
+A fun and interactive data visualisation project envisioning the prevalance of diabetes globally and in Malaysia.
+Head over to https://julialau88.github.io/Diabetes_Data_Visualisation/ to check it out.